|

 with fat; feel your muscles and bones straining under heavy weight; notice

-your shortness of breath; visualize the cholesterol coating your arteries
+your shortness of breath; visualize cholesterol coating your arteries and

 Third,

-contemplate how miserable and wretched your life will be if you do not change
+contemplate how miserable and wretched your life will be if this behavior

 barely able to endure any physical exertion.
 Imagine your children suffering

 from their own obesity because of your negative influence.
-Then re-enter
+Imagine yourself

 Fourth,